awsdocs/aws-kms-developer-guide/doc_source/pqtls.md

             .build();
    ```

-1. Test your KMS calls with post\-quantum TLS\.
+1. Test your AWS KMS calls with post\-quantum TLS\.

    When you call AWS KMS API operations on the configured AWS KMS client, your calls are transmitted to the AWS KMS endpoint using hybrid post\-quantum TLS\.
-To test your configuration, run a simple KMS API call, such as `[ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html)`\.
+To test your configuration, run a simple AWS KMS API call, such as `[ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html)`\.

    ```
    ListKeysReponse keys = kmsAsync.listKeys().get();